ccollie/ValkeyMetrics/docs/commands/active-queries.md

 #### Return

-The data section of the JSON response is a list of string label values.
+The data section of the JSON response is a list of string label mut values.

 #### Error